ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 - No all-or-nothing CPP problem.

 To do this, we need to cleanly separate the stages induced by quoting and splicing.
-This is not a new idea for programming langauges in general.
+This is not a new idea for programming languages in general.
 Racket (and probably some schemes) do this.
 The work-in-progress (?) `OCaml macro system <https://github.com/ocamllabs/ocaml-macros>`_ does this.
 It has even been informally proposed for Haskell by @ezyang in `<http://blog.ezyang.com/2016/07/what-template-haskell-gets-wrong-and-racket-gets-right/>`_.

-Enforcing that seperation means restricting programs we currently allow.
+Enforcing that separation means restricting programs we currently allow.
 Least surprisingly, normal bindings, and normal imports, in the module cannot be used in splices or quotes.
 But there are other constructs that more surprisingly tangle stages too.
 Typed Templated Haskell is one.